erudit/erudit-ps-documentation/docs/source/tagset/element-volume.rst

 .. note:

   Do not use this element to identify a supplement.
+See :ref:`element-issue` for supplement numbers.

 Examples: